karinamellor/AnimalQuiz-project-2/README.md

 The Website was tested on Safari, Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and iPhone 10.
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and iPhone

-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-Known Bugs
+# Known Bugs

-On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page. o A white gap can be seen to the right of the footer and navigation bar as a result.
-On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+In the 3th question the app seens not working propely.Also the button fot the right question is not wotking.

 # Deployment